 To reinforce course material, students will be required to complete weekly homework assignments.
 These assignments will be available at 12pm each Wednesday and can be completed until 11:45pm each Friday.
 That is, you will have a 60-hour window in which each assignment can be completed.
 No homework will be assigned during weeks in which mid-term tests are given.
-To complete the homework, you must first create an online account through the course website at https://login.nelsonbrain.com/course/MTPQ-88PN-8VFB.
-You must have an access code to register your account.
+To complete the homework, you must first create an online account through the course website at http://login.nelsonbrain.com/course/XE7F-AEYS-3TM3.
+You must have an access code from the textbook to register your account.